Operationalizing data products at scale with AI

 What we are seeing today:

-- AI is already being used across IT Operations, from support chat bots to cyber security to predicting failures.
+• AI is already being used across IT Operations, from support chatbots to cybersecurity to predictive failure analysis.

-- AI is being used to identify and correct data quality, to validate data input and to highlight duplicate records.
+• AI is used to identify and correct data quality issues, validate data inputs, and highlight duplicate records.

 Accelerate data product consumption

 AI will materially simplify and enhance the user experience in the future.
 AI will provide personalized insights based on each consumer’s profile.
-As the consumer continues to reuse and create new data products, the AI engine will learn what types of data products to recommend and how to design them.
-Consumers will interact with data in more intuitive ways to accelerate ideation and new insight.
-AI can also automate the generation of reports and dashboards, reducing the need for manual analysis.
+As consumers continue to reuse and create new data products, the AI engine will learn which types of data products to recommend and how to design them.
+Consumers will interact with data in more intuitive ways to accelerate ideation and new insights.
+AI can also automate report and dashboard generation, reducing the need for manual analysis.

 What we are seeing today:

-- Natural language questions are being used to help with data product exploration and integration.
+• Natural language questions are used to support data product exploration and integration.

 Challenges

-This article presents an optimistic, ambitious view for how AI and data products could work together in the future.
-I want to paint a picture for the art of the possible, and ground it with some of the real advances that we are already seeing.
-We should also recognize that neither AI or data products will fully succeed until we fix the challenges around data quality, compliance and business focused data ontologies, to name a few.
-My advice for teams that are focused on these challenges is to pause and reset your approach.
-Every data governance leader should be managing a strategy based on how data will be consumed in the future (e.g. data products) and how that data will be transformed (e.g. AI).
+This article presents an optimistic, ambitious view of how AI and data products could work together in the future.
+I want to paint a picture of the art of the possible and ground it in some of the fundamental advances we are already seeing.
+We should also recognize that neither AI nor data products will fully succeed until we address challenges in data qualitycompliance, and business-focused data ontologies, to name a few.
+My advice to teams focused on these challenges is to pause and reset your approach.
+Every data governance leader should be managing a strategy for how data will be consumed in the future (e.g., data products) and how it will be transformed (e.g., via AI).

 Getting Started

-Data products are being used in every industry and being used to serve many different types of solutions.
+Data products are used across industries to deliver many different types of solutions.
 If you are just getting started, the best advice is to start with a small team and a handful of data products.
-It is important to get the IT teams and maybe one small business team good at using data products within your environment, before you expand.
-You can add automation and additional features in the future phases, the initial goal is to learn how data products fit into your current ecosystem (process, people, technology).
-I would advise against building a big platform or migrating any data sets, this is just going to add unnecessary cost, delay and complexity to your initial MVP.
+It is essential to get the IT teams and maybe one small business team good at using data products within your environment, before you expand.
+You can add automation and additional features in the future phases; the initial goal is to learn how data products fit into your current ecosystem (process, people, technology).
+I would advise against building a large platform or migrating any datasets; this will just add unnecessary cost, delay, and complexity to your initial MVP.
 Transformation initiatives need early wins to build momentum and confidence to overcome the bigger challenges.